Home Military Diet Blog Portion Sizes on the Military Diet

 Portion Sizes on the Military Diet

-Getting results on the Military Diet means not going crazy on your days off.
-And part of not going crazy means eating appropriately sized portions of food.
-We hear a lot about portion size these days – things have gotten way out of control with the super size mentality.
-When you’re trying to lose weight, portion control is key to losing weight and keeping it off.
+To get meaningful and long lasting results on the Military Diet means not going absolutely crazy on your days off (if you are doing the diet for more than one week).
+The biggest part of ‘not going crazy’ means eating appropriately sized portions of food.
+Things have gotten way out of control with the super size mentality in the US, but when you’re trying to lose weight, portion control is an important part of losing weight and keeping it off.

 Types of Foods